Zhongshan Soccer Stadium: Events

 The stadium has hosted a number of concerts by internationally renowned music stars.
-The King of Pop Michael Jackson performed two sold-out concerts at the stadium on October 18 and 22 1996, during his History World Tour (attendance : 98.000).
+American singer Michael Jackson performed two sold-out concerts at the stadium on October 18 and 22, 1996, during his HIStory World Tour, with a 98,000 attendance.
 Bon Jovi performed at the stadium on April 28, 1995, during These Days Tour.
+The global superstar Beyonce performed at the stadium on November 12, 2007, as the final show of her first headlining world tour, The Beyoncé Experience.
 Australian pop star Kylie Minogue performed there on December 4, 2008, as part of her KylieX2008 world tour.

 Closure

 In March 2007, Taipei City Government announced that Yuanshan will be replacing Guandu Plain as the main venue of the 2010 International Garden and Horticulture Exhibition to be hosted in Taipei.
 In their plan, Chungshan Soccer Stadium, being one of the major parts of the Yuanshan area, would serve as the primary venue of the exhibition featuring indoor activities.
 As a result, the stadium was closed on July 1, 2008.

 However, the Chinese Taipei Football Association made a statement in its official site on June 29, 2007, opposing the proposal.
 They stated that Chungshan Soccer Stadium was the only FIFA-approved stadium in Taiwan at present.
 If it is closed, Taiwan (Chinese Taipei) would lose its home ground and would not be allowed to hold international football competitions.

 Though there were several ongoing construction projects for new stadiums, including the World Games Stadium for World Games 2009 in Kaohsiung and the new Taipei Municipal Stadium for 2009 Summer Deaflympics in Taipei.
 But both cannot be complete prior to the end of 2008.

 On September 30, 2007, Taipei City Mayor Hau Lung-pin committed to delay the stadium's closing schedule to the end of 2008 for hosting 2010 FIFA World Cup qualification and 2008 AFC Challenge Cup qualifiers.
 The stadium was closed on November 28, 2008.

+As planned by the Taipei City Government, the stadium was later integrated into the Taipei Expo Park, hosting such amenities like the Expo Dome and the MAJI hall.

 Transportation

-The stadium was accessible within walking distance South East from Yuanshan Station of the Taipei Metro.
+The stadium was accessible within walking distance from Yuanshan Station of the Taipei Metro.